strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 Adjust the number of network threads to reflect the replication factor and the levels of activity from client producers and consumers interacting with the Kafka cluster.

 I/O threads (`num.io.threads`) pick up requests from the request queue to process them.
 Adding more threads can improve throughput, but the number of CPU cores/and disk bandwidth imposes a practical upper limit.
+A good starting point might be to start with the default of 8 multiplied by the number of disks.

-The minimum number of threads should equal the number of storage volumes.
+Try starting with the  minimum number of threads should equal the number of storage volumes.

 To reduce congestion and regulate the request traffic, you can use `queued.max.requests` to limit the number of requests allowed in the request queue before the network thread is blocked.
 Use `num.recovery.threads.per.data.dir` to specify the number of threads used for log loading at startup and flushing at shutdown.